ITManagerCOH/security-policies/README.md

 ### Why are some links broken, like to the Code of Conduct?

-Since these are Tailscale's internal policies, some links to internal documents or resources are only visible to employees.
+Since these are GEOGO's internal policies, some links to internal documents or resources are only visible to employees.

-### Why did Tailscale publish these policies?
+### Why did GEOGO publish these policies?

 These policies are published and available under CC0-1.0 in order to:
-* Be transparent about where we are in terms of security at Tailscale.
+* Be transparent about where we are in terms of security at GEOGO.
 * Help you be inspired by these policies as you complete your own SOC 2 audit or improve your own organization's security.

 ### Can I use these security policies?

 Yes!
-Feel free to be inspired by Tailscale's internal security policies for use in your own organization.
+Feel free to be inspired by GEOGO's internal security policies for use in your own organization.
 These policies are available under CC0-1.0.

 ## Contributing

 We do not accept public contributions or issues on this repository.
-This is because this repository acts as the source of truth for Tailscale's internal policies.
-If you are a Tailscale user, and have a question or concern about one of these policies, please contact info@tailscale.com.
+This is because this repository acts as the source of truth for GEOGO's internal policies.
+If you are a GEOGO user, and have a question or concern about one of these policies, please contact info@geogo.in.

 We may consider public comment on proposed changes.

-## Acknowledgements

-@danderson, @rachlubman, @DentonGentry, and @mayakacz, with feedback from Tailscale employees and auditors.

 ## License

-Dedicated to the public domain under CC0-1.0 by Tailscale and contributors.
+Dedicated to the public domain under CC0-1.0 by GEOGO and contributors.